We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our

 There's no need to keep searching for a "kids' optometrist near me."
 Trust your child's vision to the pediatric eye care experts at Campus Eye Center.
 A pediatric optometrist with special training to spot potential vision problems and eye conditions in young eyes will evaluate your child's vision.
 During the visit, we will utilize specific equipment to evaluate your child's vision for common vision disorders and eye problems, including:

 Voted #1 in Pediatric Optometry

-Children's eye exams are extremely important, because 5 to 10 percent of preschoolers and 25 percent of school-aged children have vision problems.
+Children's eye exams are extremely important because 5 to 10 percent of preschoolers and 25 percent of school-aged children have vision problems.
 Approximately 80 percent of learning is visually based, so poor vision can hinder your child's ability to study their school materials.
 Therefore, undetected and untreated vision problems can negatively impact a child's ability to reach their full academic potential.
 Read our guide to children's eye care to learn more.